functionless/functionless/website/docs/concepts/appsync/usage.md

 ## Implement a Resolver for a Field

 After configuring your schema, the next step is to implement Resolvers for each of the type's fields in the schema.

+### AppsyncResolver

 Functionless's `AppsyncResolver` Construct makes this simple by generating all of the VTL templates, IAM Policies and Resolver configurations from an ordinary TypeScript function.

 ```ts
 new AppsyncResolver(($context) => {